 Flexibility Tips – Stretch it Out!

-These exercises are simple enough to do anywhere, anytime.
+Flexibility exercises are simple enough to do anywhere, anytime.
 Try these flexibility tips and stay limber for your lifetime.
 You can even alleviate some minor aches and pains associated with long periods of desk work.

-If you have been inactive for a while (I don’t mean the normal day-to-day activities associated with errands on the weekend doesn’t count as being ‘active’) and you begin adding some flexibility exercises, I think you’ll be amazed at how much you can progress in just a month.
+If you have been inactive for a while (no, the normal day-to-day activities associated with errands on the weekend doesn’t count as being ‘active’) and you begin adding some flexibility exercises, I think you’ll be amazed at how much you can progress in just a month.
 With your Doctors permission, give it a try.

 Myth: Stretching is associated with warm-up.